awsdocs/amazon-rds-user-guide/doc_source/custom-setup-orcl.md

 If you plan to access RDS Custom only from the AWS Management Console, skip this step\.

-If you have already downloaded the AWS CLI for Amazon RDS or RDS Custom for SQL Server, skip this step\.
+If you have already downloaded the AWS CLI for Amazon RDS or a different RDS Custom engine, skip this step\.

 ## Configuring IAM and your VPC<a name="custom-setup-orcl.iam-vpc"></a>